aKqir24/pywal16_scripts/README.md

   cd ~/pywal16_scripts
 ```
 ### walsetup (pywal+setup)
-A simple script to implement ++pywal16++ colors and making the configuration much easier.
+A simple script to implement `pywal16` colors and making the configuration much easier.

-This script includes:
+**This script includes:**
 - Dialog configuration along with pywal options
 - Uses the pywal16 option to either have a wallpaper in a folder or just an image.
 - A wallpaper can be set either to `solid_color` or `image`